5 Benefits of Dog Daycare: Is Daycare right for your dog?

 After that, they will allow your dog to meet a few dogs of varying sizes and personalities in a controlled area of the facility.
 If that goes well, your dog and their new friends will be brought into a larger play area in the facility.

-After being given an opportunity to sniff and explore for a few minutes, new dogs will be introduced, one small group at a time.
-This gives the team the opportunity to see if your dog is going to continue to be comfortable with meeting dogs as the group gets larger and larger.
+After being allowed to sniff and explore for a few minutes, new dogs will be introduced, one small group at a time.
+This allows the team to see if your dog is going to continue to be comfortable with meeting dogs as the group gets larger and larger.

 If tails are wagging and positive introductions are made, then you will be able to schedule your dog for a full daycare experience.